 Wanja Jeon are basically meatballs pressed into mini patties.
-They are a very common lunch box food in Korea.
+They are a very common finger food in Korean streets.
 This is because of how delicious they still taste hours after being made.

 These meat patties have a very harmonized mixture of sweet and savory tastes, all wrapped up in little soft and juicy balls of meat.
 The ingredients are quite versatile and yet very simple, ranging from meat, vegetables to tofu.
 It’s also a great way to use leftovers from other meals.

 Dongchimi is kimchi whose main ingredient is Korean radish.
 Contrary to regular kimchi, dongchimi has a very mild, fresh taste, and it can get sweet and tangy if well-fermented.
 As the radishes become plumper in the winter, this recipe is mostly eaten during the cold season.

 You can eat this kimchi as a side dish on its own like a soup, or pair it with spicy Korean BBQs to balance out the flavors.
 Korean also eat it with baked sweet potatoes to improve their digestive health.
 If you’re looking for a healthy, gluten-free appetizer, give this one a try!

 Step-by-step instructions on how to make this delicious kimchi.

 6 Japanese Appetizers That Are Easy To Make And Easy To Eat

 Have you tried any flavorsome Japanese appetizers?
 They mostly use very simple and fresh ingredients as they mainly focus on the condiments to enhance the flavors.